#1 Create a community website for your Alumni network

 #4 Do not underestimate the workload

 Feed content once in a while and organise an event every six months?
 This will not be enough to unite your community!
 You will have to give life to your network!
-Make sure you have content available in advance, and ask your members to produce it quickly...
-You'll need patience and motivation, but it's worth the effort, isn't it?
+Make sure that you have content available in advance, that you ask your members to produce it quickly… You will need patience and motivation, but it will be worth it.

 #5 Involve your members in the life of the network